-‘This Is Us’ Boss Reveals Why There’s No New Episode This Week, Fans React
+'This Is Us' Boss Reveals Why There's No New Episode This Week, Fans React

 On Twitter, fans of the NBC drama replied to Fogelman's update to express frustration and disappointment.

-“So Kevin is just gonna be on the side of the road needing help for weeks?
-I hope he at least has water in the car because…” one viewer wrote.
+"So Kevin is just gonna be on the side of the road needing help for weeks?
+I hope he at least has water in the car because…" one viewer's tweet read.

-“So we have to digest last week and wonder about Kevin and his twins.
-Huh,” another added.
+"So we have to digest last week and wonder about Kevin and his twins.
+Huh," a second person added on Twitter.

 "I know it's not your fault but I would have been a lot better if the episodes just drop all [consecutively], even if we have to wait until February for [Season 5]," another tweeted.